Bus Stop (1956 film)

-Bus Stop is a 1956 American romantic comedy-drama film directed by Joshua Logan for 20th Century Fox, starring Marilyn Monroe, Don Murray, Arthur O'Connell, Betty Field, Eileen Heckart, Robert Bray, and Hope Lange.
+Bus Stop is a 1956 American romantic comedy-drama film in Cinemascope directed by Joshua Logan for 20th Century Fox, starring Marilyn Monroe, Don Murray, Arthur O'Connell, Betty Field, Eileen Heckart, Robert Bray, and Hope Lange.

 Unlike most of Monroe's films, Bus Stop is neither a full-fledged comedy nor a musical, but rather a dramatic piece; it was the first film she appeared in after studying at the Actors Studio in New York.
 Monroe does, however, sing one song: "That Old Black Magic" by Harold Arlen and Johnny Mercer.

-Bus Stop was based on the 1955 play of the same title (which in turn was expanded from an earlier, one act play People in the Wind) by William Inge.
+Bus Stop is based on the 1955 play of the same name (which in turn was expanded from an earlier, one-act play titled People in the Wind) by William Inge.
 The inspiration for the play came from people Inge met in Tonganoxie, Kansas.

 Plot

-A naive, unintelligent, socially inept, loud-mouth cowboy, Beauregard Decker, and his friend and father-figure Virgil Blessing take the bus from Timber Hill, Montana to Phoenix, Arizona, to participate in a rodeo.
-Virgil has encouraged the 21-year-old virgin, Beau, to take an interest in "gals".
+A naive, unintelligent, socially inept, loud-mouth cowboy, Beauregard "Bo" Decker, and his friend and father-figure Virgil Blessing take the bus from Timber Hill, Montana, to Phoenix, Arizona, to participate in a rodeo.
+Virgil has encouraged the 21-year-old virgin Bo to take an interest in women.
 Initially reluctant and frightened of the idea, Beau declares that he hopes to find an "angel" and will know her when he sees her.
 Making trouble everywhere they go, he continues his unsophisticated behavior in Grace's Diner.
 In Phoenix, at the Blue Dragon Café, he imagines himself in love with the café's chanteuse, Chérie, an ambitious performer from the Ozarks with aspirations of becoming a Hollywood star.
 Her rendition of "That Old Black Magic" entrances him and he forces her outside, despite the establishment's rules against it, kisses her and thinks that means they are engaged.
 Chérie is physically attracted to him but resists his plans to take her back to Montana.
 She has no intention of marrying him and tells him so, but he is too stubborn to listen.